awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 <br>

 ## Using kvssink
-The kvssink element has the following parameters:
+The kvssink element includes the following parameters:

 * `stream-name` -- The name of the destination Kinesis video stream.
+If not set, kvssink will use "DEFAULT_STREAM" as the stream name.
+If a KVS stream with the provided or default name does not exist, the stream will automatically be created.
 * `storage-size` -- The storage size of the device in megabytes.
 For information about configuring device storage, see StorageInfo.
+If not set, it will default to 128 MB.
 * `access-key` -- The AWS access key that is used to access Kinesis Video Streams.
-You must provide either this parameter or credential-path.
+You must provide either this parameter or credential-path, or set the AWS_ACCESS_KEY_ID environment variable.
 * `secret-key` -- The AWS secret key that is used to access Kinesis Video Streams.
-You must provide either this parameter or credential-path.
+You must provide either this parameter or credential-path, or set the AWS_SECRET_ACCESS_KEY environment variable.
 * `credential-path` -- A path to a file containing your credentials for accessing Kinesis Video Streams.
 For example credential files, see Sample Static Credential and Sample Rotating Credential.
 For more information on rotating credentials, see Managing Access Keys for IAM Users.
-You must provide either this parameter or access-key and secret-key.
+You must provide either this parameter or access-key and secret-key, or set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

+To see all kvssink parameters, see [AWS Docs - kvssink Paramters](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin-parameters.html#kvssink-optional-parameters)

-For examples of common use cases you can look at [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)
+For examples of common use cases, see [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)

 <br>